MukaiGuy/Rogers_Development-Enviroment-Setup/README.md

 # Easy Directory Setup
     alias newdir='f(){ mkdir "$1" && cd "$1"; echo directory "$1" created and you are now inside that new directory; unset -f f; }; f'

-# SSH Keygen Default it ed25519
+# SSH Keygen Default it to ed25519 because its more secure
         alias ssh-keygen="ssh-keygen -t ed25519"

 # SSH and API Keys